Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Experiment

 Combined with the evaluations on public datasets, featuring high-speed motion, long-duration trajectories, diverse indoor and outdoor scenes, and sparse aerial point clouds, these results demonstrate that Super-LIO achieves robust and reliable performance under a wide spectrum of real-world operating conditions.

-We also rigorously evaluated performance across both X86 and ARM platforms, confirming the cross-platform consistency of Super-LIO, as shown in Table~\ref{tab:runtime_both}.
-In contrast, although iG-LIO delivers competitive real-time performance and accuracy on X86, it frequently fails on ARM.
+We also evaluated performance on both X86 and ARM platforms, confirming the cross-platform consistency of Super-LIO, as summarized in Tables~\ref{tab:x86_runtime} and \ref{tab:arm_runtime}.
+In contrast, iG-LIO shows competitive real-time performance on X86 but runs slower on ARM and fails on all NTU VIRAL sequences.

-\section{CONCLUSION}
+\section{Conclusion}

-We have introduced Super-LIO, a LiDAR-inertial odometry system that combines accuracy, efficiency, and robustness.
+We have introduced Super-LIO, a LiDAR-Inertial Odometry system that combines accuracy, efficiency, and robustness.
 Its design relies on two lightweight modules: OctVox for compact octo-voxel mapping and HKNN for fast and reliable KNN search.
 Extensive evaluations on public benchmarks and challenging self-collected datasets show consistently higher efficiency without compromising accuracy or robustness, including in high-speed, long-duration, sparse-sensing, and narrow-scene scenarios.
 Tests on both X86 and ARM platforms further validate stable performance and suitability for embedded deployment.

 Super-LIO will be released as open source and is intended as a practical, integrable solution for robotic applications with strict compute and power limitations.